-Ingredients for Dill Pickles Recipe
+Ingredients For Dill Pickles Recipe

-Water: Used to create the brine solution.
+Water: Used to create the brine that preserves the cucumbers.

 Technique Tip for Making Pickles